What was the Blockhouse Park barrage balloon?

 Barrage balloons were used during World War 2 to protect vulnerable and important locations, such as urban areas, factories and military bases.

-Flying into the sky from heavy steel cables tethered to concrete blocks or to a winch on a six-wheeled lorry, these balloons prevent enemy aircraft from performing manoeuvers.
+Flying into the sky from heavy steel cables tethered to concrete blocks or to a winch on a six-wheeled lorry, these balloons prevent enemy aircraft from performing manoeuvers1.

 Bombers were forced to fly higher to avoid the risk of striking the balloons or their cables.
 This also made the planes easier to attack with anti-aircraft guns.